Iran blocks Mahsa Amini's family from collecting a human rights prize in her name

 "Woman, Life, Freedom," the slogan coined in protests after Amini's death, wasn't just a rallying cry against the enforcement of the hijab or for women's rights.
 It came to represent a demand for major reforms across Iran, which has been ruled by hardline clerics since the Islamic Revolution in 1979.

-Iranians face constant crackdowns on free speech, press freedom, LGBTQ rights, manners of dress, pubic displays of affection, dancing or performing music in public, and more.
+Iranians face constant crackdowns on free speech, press freedom, LGBTQ rights, manners of dress, public displays of affection, dancing or performing music in public, and more.

 Since those protests, according to HRANA, at least 19,000 have been arrested in the country.
 At least seven people have been executed for their ties to the protests, according to the UN's Office of the High Commissioner for Human Rights.
 Several others, including rappers Toomaj Salehi and Saman Yasin, remain imprisoned and face the possibility of execution.